MiguelT89/mobile-optimization/README.md

   * All images were resized and optimized using Adobe Photoshop

 * Pizza.html
-  * Merged some of the switchs to reduce the amount of calculations and total size
+  * Merged some of the switches to reduce the amount of calculations and total size
   * Removed all calculations which give constant values outside of for loops
   * Used transform CSS and reduced the total number of moving pizzas in pizza.html
   * Added requestAnimationFrame to help reduce paint and render time